SerhiyLM/Quantum-Vision-of-Reality-/03_Quick-PROMPT.md

 ---

-# Quantum Vision of Reality – Instruction for User

-This prompt works best like this:
+## This prompt works best like this:

 1. **First message (User):**
    Write your question or describe your situation in your own words.